paulie-o74/newsbox86/README.md

 ### Requirements and Procfile
 Heroku needs to know which technologies are being used and any requirements, so I created files to let it know.
 Before creating the Heroku app, create these files using the following steps in GitPod:
 * In the GitPod terminal, type ```pip3 freeze --local > requirements.txt``` to create your requirements file.
-* Create your Procfile and insert the following code: ```web: ``` and make sure there is no additional blank line after it.
+* Create your Procfile and insert the following code: ```web: gunicorn newsbox86.wsgi ``` and make sure there is no additional blank line after it.
 * Push these files to your repository.

 ### Creating Heroku App